schostin/streamedcon2020-bootstrap/README.md

 * Terraform version >=  `v0.12.28`.
 Installation guides and source code can be found [here](https://github.com/hashicorp/terraform).
 * Terragrunt version >= `v0.23.0`.
 Installation guides and source code can be found [here](https://github.com/gruntwork-io/terragrunt).

+### Usage

+The depenencies are in order, so you could simply run `terragrunt apply-all` a nd got for it.
+Neverheless due to the bug listed below, you'll need to create the 2 groups `organization-admin` and `billing-admin` yourself.
+After that, cd into bootstrap and simply run `terragrunt apply`.
+After that run `terragrunt apply` in the organization-repository.
+This will create the github repository and and also link the credentials of the service account with Github Actions, so that it can be directly used in the new organization.

+## Terragrunt modules

 ### GSuite Groups Module

 #### SHOULD (2020-06-30)